ApolloAutomation/docs/docs/products/mtr1/faq.md

 11\.
 How do I adjust the sensitivity of the motion detection?

-•	Sensitivity can be adjusted via the ESPHome configuration.
-This allows you to fine-tune the radar to avoid false positives or to increase sensitivity for very precise detection.
+•	Sensitivity can NOT be adjusted via the ESPHome configuration.
+The MTR-1 LD2450 mmWave sensor cannot be tuned like the MSR-2 can.
+The MTR-1 can set zones and track multiple users instead.

 12\.
 Can the MTR-1 detect motion through walls?